ypradeep4u81-afk/workforce-ai-mvc-poc/docs/ARCHITECTURE.md

 # Architecture — as implemented

-This document reflects the code actually present in this repo as of 2026-07-04 (post transactional-proxy fix, `mvn clean install` green — see [STATE.md](STATE.md)).
+This document reflects the code actually present in this repo as of 2026-07-04 (post transactional-proxy fix and exception-propagation fix, `mvn clean install` green — see [STATE.md](STATE.md)).
 It is not a description of SPEC.md's aspirational design; every element below was confirmed by reading [WfmSchedulingController.java](../src/main/java/com/wfm/poc/controller/WfmSchedulingController.java), [WfmSchedulingTools.java](../src/main/java/com/wfm/poc/tool/WfmSchedulingTools.java),